Alejogb1/job-board/blog-data/how-can-i-change-a-jetbrains-applications-new-function-formatting.md

 id: "how-can-i-change-a-jetbrains-applications-new-function-formatting"
 ---

-alright, so you're looking to tweak how jetbrains ide's format your code when you're, say, creating a new function. i get it. the defaults are… well, they're defaults, and sometimes they just don't mesh with your personal style or your team's coding standards. i’ve been there, done that, got the t-shirt – and probably a few mental scars from battling with auto-formatting over the years. let me tell you, it's a pain when the machine thinks it knows better than you do about code aesthetics.
+, so you're looking to tweak how jetbrains ide's format your code when you're, say, creating a new function. i get it. the defaults are… well, they're defaults, and sometimes they just don't mesh with your personal style or your team's coding standards. i’ve been there, done that, got the t-shirt – and probably a few mental scars from battling with auto-formatting over the years. let me tell you, it's a pain when the machine thinks it knows better than you do about code aesthetics.

 when i first started messing around with intellij idea (and the rest of the jetbrains family), i had this exact issue. i was used to a very particular way of laying out my functions – specific indentation, where the curly braces went, the spacing around arguments, that sort of thing. after using visual studio for ages, i got really frustrated with how intellij took a go at formatting things i created with the new function assistant. my stuff always looked completely off, even if i created the function from scratch and tried to make it look like i wanted it to. it's like it was mocking my formatting attempts. back then, i was working on a fairly large java project, and consistency was key. it was just maddening to look at how intellij kept changing my function declarations. i ended up spending a ton of time manually reformatting code or turning off the autoformatter completely for a while and that's really not ideal, because it helps in the long run.